neilboyd/me/NDC-Sydney-2016.md

 # [NDC Sydney](http://ndcsydney.com/) 1-5 August 2016

-NDC started at a small developer conference in Norway in 2008, extended to London in 2013, and I attended the first one in Sydney in 2016.
+NDC started as a small developer conference in Norway in 2008, extended to London in 2013, and I attended the first one in Sydney in 2016.
-It has kept to it's roots as a small and friendly conference
+It has kept to its roots as a small and friendly conference.

 I attended a two-day workshop before the conference, the three days of the conference, and the tiny informal [PubConf](#pubconf) on the last evening.